sitwithariadne/website/src/a-friend.md

 1. Endures what is hard to endure
 1. Reveal their secrets to you
 1. Keeps your secrets
-1. Does not abandon you in times trouble
+1. Does not abandon you in times of trouble
 1. Do not look down on you in times of loss

 ## In Verse form